 - Dr. Amyn Rajani along with the anesthetist will visit you in your room in the evening before the surgery.

 - In the morning of the surgery the Knee to be operated will be shaved, scrubbed and covered in a sterile cloth.

 - You will then be wheeled in to the operation theatre complex.

-Urinary catheterisation is done to monitor the urinary ouput during the surgery as well as after the surgery.
+Urinary catheterization is done to monitor the urinary output during the surgery as well as after the total knee replacement surgery.
 The catheter is removed at 48 hours after the surgery.